Schortenger/schortenger.github.io/_pages/about.md

 Recent News
 ======
+<p>(2024/05) Our paper <a href="https://arxiv.org/abs/2405.04082"> Logic-Skill Programming: An Optimization-based Approach to Sequential Skill Planning</a> is accepted to RSS 2024!

 <p>(2024/01) Our paper <a href="https://arxiv.org/pdf/2312.02731.pdf"> D-LGP: Dynamic Logic-Geometric Program for Combined Task and Motion Planning</a> is accepted to ICRA 2024!

 <p>(2024/01) Our paper <a href="https://openreview.net/forum?id=csukJcpYDe&referrer=%5Bthe%20profile%20of%20Suhan%20Shetty%5D(%2Fprofile%3Fid%3D~Suhan_Shetty1)"> Generalized Policy Iteration using Tensor Approximation for Hybrid Control</a> is accepted to ICLR 2024 as <strong>spotlight (Top 5%)</strong>!